 Later you visit the TV Tower observatory, boasting panoramic views of the city.
 At the weekend the area under the tower hosts a lively market selling artisan products, cheap food and the usual tat you would expect.

-See the Sports Sector, the Cultural Sector, the Palace of Buruti, local government buildings, the Military Sector and the JK Memorial, an excellent example of Oscar Nieyemer's famous architecture and the resting place of Juscelino Kubitschek.
+See the Sports Sector, the Cultural Sector, the Palace of Buriti, local government buildings, the Military Sector and the JK Memorial, an excellent example of Oscar Niemeyer's famous architecture and the resting place of Juscelino Kubitschek.

 Additionally there is time to see the Central Bank Museum, Federal Saving Bank Head Office, Itamaraty Palace, National Congress and University of Brasília.